7 quick tips for boosting the life of your laptop

 If you make cleaning your laptop a habit, less grime will build up and cause overheating.
 The following routine will take you five minutes tops:

 - Use canned air to blow out the keyboard and vents.

 - Clean the exterior with a sponge barely dampened with soapy water, then wipe dry.

-- Use a microfiber cloth and water only on the screen, and a cotton swab barely dampened in rubbing alcohol on and around the keys.
+- Use a microfiber cloth and either water or an LCD-specific cleaner on the screen, and a cotton swab barely dampened in rubbing alcohol on and around the keys.

 Drain the battery.